Navigate the brief menu below to find the answers to your questions.

 Q: How do I register for the NABCEP exam?

-A: Once a student has successfully completed all of the training and activities associated with the Solar PV Associate and/or the Solar Heating Associate classes, he or she is eligible for the NABCEP PV Entry Level Exam.
+A: Once a student has successfully completed all of the training and activities associated with the Solar PV Associate class, he or she is eligible for the NABCEP PV Entry Level Exam.
 To apply for that exam, one must fill out the NABCEP Candidate Eligibility Form and email it to Everblue's program manager (email@example.com).
 Once this form has been received and the $120 exam fee has been paid, the student’s application will be uploaded to NABCEP.
 Shortly thereafter, the student will be connected to a testing center so a convenient exam time and place can be scheduled.

 Q: Do I need to have an electrical background for wind energy?